 Change in Law

+The Operator must notify the Commonwealth within 10 Business Days after becoming aware of any actual or impending Change in Law.

-Subject to clause 24.2, at any time after COD, if a Change in Law occurs that prevents or materially interferes with the operation of this Agreement or any of the transactions contemplated by this Agreement, the parties will:
+Subject to clause 21.2, at any time after the date which is 12 months after the Signing Date, if a Change in Law occurs that prevents or materially interferes with the operation of this Agreement or any of the transactions contemplated by this Agreement, the parties must:

 use reasonable endeavours to mitigate the effect of the Change in Law; and

-consider and negotiate in Good Faith any specific amendment to this Agreement requested by a party so as to preserve the efficacy of the operation of this Agreement in the manner intended as at the Signing Date.
+consider and negotiate in Good Faith any specific amendment to this Agreement (other than to any Annual Payment Cap) requested by a party so as to preserve the efficacy of the operation of this Agreement in the manner intended as at the Signing Date.

-If the parties are unable to agree any changes to this Agreement as contemplated under clause 24.1(a)(ii), then this Agreement will continue to operate in accordance with its terms.
+Subject to the parties rights pursuant to clauses 35 and 36, if the parties are unable to agree any changes to this Agreement as contemplated under clause 21.1(b)(ii), this Agreement will continue to operate in accordance with its terms.

-This clause 24.1 may operate in conjunction with clause 24.5 but is intended to address amendments to this Agreement other than those relating to Relevant Cost Changes.
+This clause 21.1 may operate in conjunction with clause 21.3 but is intended to address amendments to this Agreement other than those relating to Relevant Cost Changes.